 In their acoustic sets of 1970, the Dead debuted a third version of I Know You Rider.
 Though the acoustic arrangement was simplified, it was a lot slower and more dirgelike; they replaced the three-part harmony with Garcia's lead vocal sounding very stark and mournful.
 Garcia also revived the "I'd rather drink muddy water" verse that hadn't been heard since 1966.
 This was always a highlight of the acoustic set - of course they never played China>Rider at the same show.

 http://www.archive.org/details/gd70-04-24.aud.remaster.sirmick.27205.sbeok.shnf (poor AUD)

 5-2-70 - Dick's Picks

 For me, 1970-71 are the least interesting years for China>Rider, due to most of the versions being very short (each one is about ten minutes) - Garcia solos in the transition jam only briefly, or barely at all.
+Also, after Constanten left, Pigpen didn't play any organ in this song, which further simplified it.
 That said, otherwise most of the time it's played very well.

 There is an interesting tryout of China>Rider from Keith's first rehearsals with the band: http://www.archive.org/details/gd71-09-29.sbd.cousinit.16891.sbeok.shnf